Courses – Faculty of Science

 Restriction: COMPSCI 351, SOFTENG 351

 An overview of the learning problem and the view of learning by search.
-Techniques for learning such as: decision tree learning, rule learning, exhaustive learning, Bayesian learning, genetic algorithms, reinforcement learning, neural networks, explanation-based learning and inductive logic programming.
-Experimental methods necessary for understanding machine learning research.
+Covers advanced techniques for learning such as: decision tree learning, rule learning, exhaustive learning, Bayesian learning, genetic algorithms, reinforcement learning, neural networks, explanation-based learning and inductive logic programming.
+Advanced experimental methods necessary for understanding machine learning research.

 Advanced Topics in Artificial Intelligence

-The cornerstones of AI: representation, utilisation, and acquisition of knowledge.
-Taking a real world problem and representing it in a computer so that the computer can do inference.
+Examines the cornerstones of AI: representation, utilisation, and acquisition of knowledge.
+Taking a real-world problem and representing it in a computer so that the computer can do inference.
 Utilising this knowledge and acquiring new knowledge is done by search which is the main technique behind planning and machine learning.
 Research frontiers in artificial intelligence.

 Intelligent Software Agents